EUFAR/egads-gui/doc/source/description.rst

 Or by double clicking on the executable if using the stand-alone package (egads_gui.exe for Windows and egads_gui for Linux).

-The EGADS GUI is easy to use and self explaining by the presence of information button (once a button is clicked, a popup will appear with text to explain the purpose of the area actually used) and tool tips.

 The EGADS GUI is composed of different windows, designed to display information to the user and accept interactions, and functions linking different parts of the GUI with EGADS.
 At the end of this section, information are also given about the option window, used to control EGADS and the GUI options.